wp-plugins/add-to-any-subscribe/README.txt

 === AddToAny: Subscribe Button ===
 Contributors: micropat
 Donate link: http://www.addtoany.com/contact/
-Tags: widget, sidebar, rss, plugin, links, feed, feeds, images, admin, button, Post, posts, subscribe, add to any, addtoany, add, any, email, e-mail, mobile, Google, My, Yahoo, Mixx, iTunes, Feeds
+Tags: widget, sidebar, rss, plugin, links, feed, feeds, images, admin, button, Post, posts, subscribe, add to any, addtoany, add, any, email, e-mail, mobile, Google, My, Yahoo, iTunes, Feeds
 Requires at least: 2.2
 Tested up to: 3.0
-Stable tag: 0.9.8.1
+Stable tag: 0.9.9

-Help readers subscribe to your blog using any feed reader or feed service.
+Help people subscribe to your blog using email or any feed reader, such as Google Reader, My Yahoo! and many more feed services.

 == Description ==

-Helps readers **subscribe** to your blog using **any feed reader**, such as Google Reader, My Yahoo!, Netvibes, Windows Live, and all other RSS readers.
-The button comes with AddToAny's customizable Smart Menu, which **places the services visitors use at the top of the menu**, based on each visitor's browsing history.
+The Subscribe button helps people **subscribe** to your blog using **any feed reader**, such as Google Reader, My Yahoo!, Netvibes, Windows Live, and all other RSS readers.
+The button comes with AddToAny's customizable Smart Menu, which **places the services visitors use at the top of the menu**, based on each visitor's browsing and usage history.

 <a href="http://www.addtoany.com/buttons/subscribe" title="Subscribe button and share button" target="_blank">Subscribe Button</a> (standard)